babu111/arxiv_recommender/README.md

 #### Project Objectives

 The goal of this project is to design and prototype a personalized academic paper recommender system that fetches and displays daily new machine learning papers from arXiv.org.
 The app will focus on helping users discover relevant research efficiently by learning from their preferences.
-The system will prioritize unread papers that are most likely to be of interest and organize the user’s previously read papers in a separate, easily accessible section.
+The system will prioritize unread papers that are most likely to be of interest and organize the user's previously read papers in a separate, easily accessible section.
 Automatic paper summarization will be implemented using a LLM API such as GPT-4o.

 Objectives:
 - Implement a pipeline to automatically fetch and display newly published machine learning papers from arXiv daily.